 My family goes nuts for monkey bread or bubble rolls as we call them.
 Who doesn’t love gooey breakfast breads, especially when they’re spiced with cinnamon and studded with diced apples???
 And what’s most amazing is that this Apple Monkey Bread is made in a slow cooker or crock pot.
 Two and a half hours of hands off cooking.
 Doesn’t that sound perfect?

 These didn’t puff up as much as I expected, but for a minimal fuss recipe, made with canned biscuits, they are excellent.
 For all that I bake, I rarely eat more than a nibble.
-But see that plate up there?
+But see that plate in the top photo?
 That was for quality control and I made every morsel disappear quickly.

 - I could not find the original Pillsbury Biscuits when I went shopping, so I bought Pillsbury Grands instead.
 Both are available, but in case sizes change, go by the ounces instead.
 Look for for about 30 ounces of biscuits.

 - I found two packages that totaled approximately 32 ounces.
 They were Pillsbury Grands.
 If you find the original biscuits, use 4 packages which totals 28 ounces.